 Of course no two situations are the same.
-Some animals are killed or do not survive long following their abuse.
+Some animals are killed or do not survive very long following their abuse.
 Sadly many of them are continually abused by their owners, especially in the cases of the pet trade or when the animal is enduring psychological abuse, or in the case of the fake rescue channels where the animal may be repeatedly injured or put in dangerous or harmful situations for the sake of content creation.

 There have been cases where animals have been confiscated from their abusers by local authorities, however we rarely hear of any legal prosecutions following the confiscations.